AustinmJoseph/azure-network-protocols/README.md

 <h2>Virtual Machine Setup</h2>

 <p>
-First go to Microsoft Azure and create a Resousre group to hold your VM's(Virtual Machines).
-For this lab I chose to use Canada Central for the region and named it Azure-VM-Lab.
-Then create those virtual machines under the same resource group, one running Windows 10 while the other runs Linux(Ubuntu 22-24).
-Make sure to chose a good size so the VM's do not run slow, since this is a lab practice use the same user and password for both VM's.
-For the Windows VM check the licensing box and for the Linux VM change the dot on SSH key to Password.
-For fun we will create a new subnet for these vm's which I named Azure-Lab.
+First, go to Microsoft Azure and create a Resource Group to hold your VMs (Virtual Machines).
+For this lab, I chose Canada Central as the region and named it Azure-VM-Lab.

+Next, create two virtual machines under the same Resource Group—one running Windows 10 and the other running Linux (Ubuntu 22-24).
+Make sure to choose a good size so the VMs do not run slowly.
+Since this is a lab practice, use the same username and password for both VMs.

+For the Windows VM, check the licensing box, and for the Linux VM, change the authentication method from SSH key to Password.

+For fun, we will create a new subnet for these VMs, which I named Azure-Lab.
   ![az1](https://github.com/user-attachments/assets/c337e60c-170a-45e8-989b-866e1cd3e266)
   ![az3](https://github.com/user-attachments/assets/ac4b553f-58ae-4e81-b628-5b5395ff0ae9)
   ![az4](https://github.com/user-attachments/assets/98ad793f-c983-41f0-b702-72c53f74aee0)